signl4/docs/integrations/autotask/autotask.md

 - Agent assignment when Signl is acknowledged and or closed
 - Ticket notes on status changes in SIGNL4

-How does it work?
+## How does it work?
 The connector communicates using the Autotask REST API to read ticket details or to update them.
 An API user with according permissions must be used and created in Autotask.
+The following permissions are required: Tickets (view, edit), Companies (view), Contacts (view), and Ticket Notes (view, add, edit).
+Please note that the Companies entity might also be referred to as Accounts or Contracts.

 You can install and configure the integration in the SIGNL4 web portal under Integrations -> Gallery -> Autotask (please make sure to select the two-way integration here <- / -> ).